 Vapor retarders have a permeance rate that only restricts the flow of water vapor and therefore only minimizes the contact between the concrete slab and surrounding water vapor.
-According to standards like ASTM E1745, vapor retarders must have a permeance rating less than 0.3 perms.
+According to standards like ASTM E1745, vapor retarders must have a permeance rating of less than 0.3 perms.

 It is also worth noting that the perm rating is only one of the necessary specifications of vapor barriers or vapor retarders being assessed for construction use.
 Tensile strength and puncture resistance are also key components for effective moisture management.
 Even a vapor barrier can be rendered ineffective by a simple hole.

 Because the term “vapor barrier” often is used to reference both vapor barriers (zero perm rating) and vapor retarders (non-zero perm rating), let’s take a closer look at vapor retarders in order to better understand their performance.
 How effective are they?

 Vapor Retarder Basics

 Vapor retarders are also sometimes called vapor diffusion barriers (see why the confusion?), and they serve to protect slabs from moisture content permeation.
 Although vapor retarders do not entirely seal moisture content out of a slab, they reduce the rate at which moisture content permeates a slab.
 The lower the “perm” rate, the better for slabs.